claritylab/lucida/tools/deploy/README.md

 # Deploy Lucida using Kubernetes

-1. Run `./cluster_up.sh` to create a Kubernetes cluster on a single machine via Docker.
+1. Run `sudo ./cluster_up.sh` to create a Kubernetes cluster on a single machine via Docker.
 It assumes that Docker is already installed.
 If you want to create a cluster with more than one machines, please refer to [the official documentation](http://kubernetes.io/docs/).